Help Center/AI Music/Use Your Own Voice (Voice Cloning)

 The 4-step setup

 1. Record your voice — sing or talk for 15–30 seconds in a quiet space.
 The AI uses this sample to learn your voice.
+Singing works better than talking if you want it to sing later.

 2. Wait for a verification phrase — Larka asks the AI for a unique phrase (something like *"Harmonies fill the air with joyful melodies tonight"*).
 This usually takes 20–40 seconds.

-3. Read the phrase aloud — record yourself reading the phrase clearly, in a similar tone to your first recording.
+3. Name your voice + read the phrase aloud — give it a label like "My Voice" or "Stage Voice", then tap I'm Ready and record yourself reading the phrase clearly, in a similar tone to your first recording.
 This proves the voice belongs to you.

 Why a verification phrase?